Improper vs finitely additive distributions as limits of countably additive probabilities: Comparison of convergence modes on examples

 \subsection{Convergence of beta distributions}

-In this section, we consider the limit of the sequence of beta distribution $\pi_{a_n,b_n}$ $=$ $\text{Beta}(a_n,b_n)$ defined on $\Theta=]0,1[$ when $a_n$ and $b_n $ go to 0.
-We see that the FAP limits depend on the way $a_n$ and $b_n$ goes to $0$, which is not the case for the q-vague improper limit.
-This illustrates the difference between FAP limits and q-vague limits of proper distribution sequences.
+In this section, we consider the limit of the sequence of Beta distribution $\pi_{n}$ $=$ $\text{Beta}(a_n,b_n)$ defined on $\Theta=]0,1[$ when $a_n$ and $b_n $ go to 0.
+We will see that, contrary to the improper limit, the FAP limit points depend on the way $a_n$ and $b_n$ go to $0$.
+This illustrates again the difference between the two kinds of limits.

 The density of a beta distribution Beta$(a,b)$ is given by

 where $\beta(a,b)$ is the beta function.

 From \citet{bidr2016}, the unique (up to a scalar factor) q-vague limit of $\text{Beta} (a_n,b_n)$ when $a_n$ and $b_n $ go to 0 is the Haldane improper distribution: